 - Age and condition of circuitry and pipes in the building

-Where to Buy Equipment Breakdown Coverage
+Best Equipment Breakdown Coverage Providers

 The Hartford is an A+-rated insurance company.
-While they don’t offer equipment breakdown coverage as a stand-alone option, they do offer this coverage as part of a BOP.
+Although they don’t offer equipment breakdown coverage as a stand-alone option, they do offer this coverage as part of a BOP.
 A BOP can be an affordable option for small business owners because you get multiple types of coverage in one policy, rather than paying separately for each type of coverage.

 You’ll instantly receive quotes from multiple insurers, and you can choose the one that offers the best price and most comprehensive coverage.
-There are multiple A-rated insurers on the CoverWallet platform, so you can find equipment breakdown insurance that’s perfect for your business.
+There are multiple A-rated insurers on the CoverWallet platform, so you can find commercial equipment breakdown insurance that’s perfect for your business.

-Since HSB specializes in underwriting equipment breakdown insurance, they are an especially good choice for businesses that might present more unique equipment risks.
+Since HSB specializes in underwriting equipment breakdown coverage, they are an especially good choice for businesses that might present more unique equipment risks.
 For example, businesses that own a lot of alternative energy or electrical equipment might do well with a specialty insurer like HSB.
 An HSB agent can give you a quote.

 Travelers Insurance is a great option for businesses that want to buy equipment breakdown coverage for high-tech equipment.
 They offer a special product called EnergyMax 21, which is one of the most comprehensive and future-looking equipment breakdown policies available on the market.

 For example, if you have irreparable equipment, Travelers will compensate you 125% of its replacement value to help you upgrade to newer technologies.
 They’ll also reimburse you an extra 5% on a covered loss to help you purchase environmentally sustainable alternatives to your current equipment.
 Travelers even has licensed inspectors on staff to keep your equipment running well.
-Find a Travelers agent near you to get started.
+You can find a Travelers agent near you to get started.

 You can buy the coverage on its own or add it as an endorsement to a Nationwide BOP.
-The BOPs are specialized for specific industries, such as retail, office, and food service.
+The BOPs are specialized for specific industries, such as retail, office, and foodservice.
 If you have questions about your policy, Nationwide has a 24-hour customer service phone line staffed with business insurance experts.
 You can get started with an online quote, or go through an agent who specializes in business policies.

-Equipment Breakdown Coverage: The Bottom Line
+The Bottom Line